HiPay Review

 Gateway, Acquiring (via partners), HiPay Sentinel (fraud), Omnichannel/POS, Marketplace, BNPL

 HiPay sells through a unified-commerce frame: one console, one API contract, one merchant relationship spanning online and in-store.
 Online payment processing covers cards, APMs and e-wallets through the HiPay Enterprise Gateway.
 Omnichannel and POS uses PAX Android terminal compatibility with HiPay's POS software, deployable through partner installers.
 Marketplace solutions handle seller onboarding, split settlement and KYC for platform operators.
 HiPay Sentinel runs as a parallel risk service on top of transaction processing, with merchant-configurable rules and ML-driven scoring.
 BNPL is offered through partnerships (Klarna, Oney, Divido).
-Click-and-collect, ship-from-store, e-reservation and order-in-store are pre-built omnichannel workflows for retailers — Franprix, De Neuville and similar chains use this stack.
+Click-and-collect, ship-from-store, e-reservation and order-in-store are pre-built omnichannel workflows for retailers, used by Franprix, De Neuville and similar chains.
 The pricing page invites contact rather than publishing rates.

 Payment Methods